-They all require writing and headlines, but most of the “print” I write now is for the campaign around something larger I’ve helped to create for a brand, something that becomes part of the popular culture.
+They all require writing and headlines.
+But most of the “print” I write now is for the campaign around something larger I’ve helped to create for a brand.
+This is something that becomes part of popular culture.

 Now.
 Was that American enough for you?